zama-ai/concrete-ml/use_case_examples/cifar/README.md

 ### Training Ternary VGG on CIFAR10

 - **Description**: Train a VGG-like neural network from scratch using Brevitas on CIFAR-10 and run it in FHE.
 This use-case modifies the original VGG model for compatibility with Concrete ML, and explores the performance gains of rounding operations in FHE.
 - **Training & Inference**: Scripts provided to train the network and evaluate its performance.
-Also includes simulations in Concrete ML and insights into the performance enhancement using rounding.
+It also includes simulations in Concrete ML and insights into the performance enhancement using rounding.

 [Results & Metrics](cifar_brevitas_training/README.md#Accuracy_/and_/performance)

 ### CIFAR-10 with a Split Clear/FHE Model

-- **Description**: An approach that splits the model into two parts: one running in clear and the other in FHE.
-By doing this, higher precision can be achieved in the input layer while still benefiting from FHE in subsequent layers.
+- **Description**: This method divides the model into two segments: one that operates in plaintext (clear) and the other in Fully Homomorphic Encryption (FHE).
+This division allows for greater precision in the input layer while taking advantage of FHE's privacy-preserving capabilities in the subsequent layers.
-- **Model Design**: Targets 8-bit accumulators for faster FHE inference.
-Pruning and 2-bit weights are used.
+- **Model Design**: Aims at using 8-bit accumulators to speed up FHE inference.
+The design incorporates pruning techniques and employs 2-bit weights to meet this aim.
-- **Implementation**: Detailed steps on how to run the model in FHE and the trade-offs involved in choosing the appropriate p_error value.
+- **Implementation**: Provides step-by-step guidance on how to execute the hybrid clear/FHE model, focusing on the details and decisions behind selecting the optimal `p_error` value.
+Special attention is given to the binary search method to balance accuracy and FHE performance.

 [Results & Metrics](cifar_brevitas_with_model_splitting/README.md#results)